douglasdaly/frequent/docs/usage/pattern.unit_of_work.rst

 The :doc:`frequent.unit_of_work <../api/frequent.unit_of_work>` module provides
 base classes for an implementation of the unit of work pattern.
 This pattern is (sometimes) used when working with object persistence/storage (e.g. ORMs).
-The advantages of using this pattern when working with object persistence/storage are:

-.. _advantages:

-- The **transactional**-nature of units of work:

-    Regardless of the storage back-end implemented with the :obj:`UnitOfWork <frequent.unit_of_work.UnitOfWork>` subclass (provided it
-    can support staging changes to be made, persisting those changes and deleting those changes) all work performed inside a :obj:`UnitOfWork <frequent.unit_of_work.UnitOfWork>` context block is a
+The primary advantage of this pattern is the **transactional** nature of units of work.
+Regardless of the storage back-end implemented with the :obj:`UnitOfWork <frequent.unit_of_work.UnitOfWork>` subclass (provided it can support staging changes to be made, persisting those changes and deleting those changes) all work performed inside a
+:obj:`UnitOfWork <frequent.unit_of_work.UnitOfWork>` context block is a
 transaction.

-- The **decoupling** of business-logic from storage-system details:

-    Regardless of the implementation details for working with the storage system, the way units of work are used remains constant.
-This allows you to swap-out (or inject) storage back-ends as needed *without changing the business-logic* of the application.

 .. note::